egmeek/spire-js/README.md

 spire.connectServer('127.0.0.1', 10881);
 ```

+#### Connections from Server Environment (Node.js)

+For Spire Server 3.2 and earlier using a self-signed certificate you will need
+to disable certificate validation:

+    export NODE_TLS_REJECT_UNAUTHORIZED=0

 ### Authenticate a User

 Supply a username and password for a Spire account on the connected server: